-Here in one place are all the critical items you need to make Encores, Pro Hunters, and G2's work right, backed by 28 years experience working with tens of thousands of TC shooters.
+Here in one place are all the critical items you need to make Encores, Pro Hunters, and G2's work right, backed by 34 years of experience working with tens of thousands of TC shooters.

 Do it yourself, "No Gunsmith Required."